999 (emergency telephone number): History

 First introduced in the London area on 30 June 1937, the UK's 999 number is the world's oldest emergency call telephone service.
 The system was introduced following a house fire in Wimpole Street on 10 November 1935, in which five women were killed.
 A neighbour had tried to telephone the fire brigade and was so outraged at being held in a queue by the Welbeck telephone exchange that he wrote a letter to the editor of The Times, which prompted a government inquiry.
+Days after the service launched, a Hampstead woman made its first call, which resulted in burglar Thomas Duffy being caught in the act while raiding a house.

-The initial scheme covered a 12 mi radius around Oxford Circus and the public were advised only to use it in ongoing emergency if "for instance, the man in the flat next to yours is murdering his wife or you have seen a heavily masked cat burglar peering round the stack pipe of the local bank building."
+The initial scheme covered a 12 mi radius around Oxford Circus and the public were advised use it only in an ongoing emergency if "for instance, the man in the flat next to yours is murdering his wife or you have seen a heavily masked cat burglar peering round the stack pipe of the local bank building."
 The first arrest – for burglary – took place a week later and the scheme was extended to major cities after World War II and then to the whole of the UK in 1976.

-The 9-9-9 format was chosen based on the 'button A' and 'button B' design of pre-payment coin-operated public payphones in wide use (first introduced in 1925) which could be easily modified to allow free use of the 9 digit on the rotary dial in addition to the 0 digit (then used to call the operator), without allowing free use of numbers involving other digits; other combinations of free call 9 and 0 were later used for more purposes, including multiples of 9 (to access exchanges before Subscriber trunk dialling came into use) as a fail-safe for attempted emergency calls, e.g. 9 or 99, reaching at least an operator.
+The 9-9-9 format was chosen based on the 'button A' and 'button B' design of pre-payment coin-operated public payphones in wide use (first introduced in 1925), which could be easily modified to allow free use of the 9 digit on the rotary dial in addition to the 0 digit (then used to call the operator), without allowing free use of numbers involving other digits; other combinations of free call 9 and 0 were later used for more purposes, including multiples of 9 (to access exchanges before subscriber trunk dialling came into use) as a fail-safe for attempted emergency calls, e.g. 9 or 99, reaching at least an operator.

 The choice of 999 was fortunate for accessibility, because in the dark or in dense smoke 999 could be dialled by placing a finger one hole away from the dial stop (see the articles on rotary dial and GPO telephones) and rotating the dial to the full extent three times.
-This enables all users including the visually impaired to easily dial the emergency number.
+This enabled all users including the visually impaired to dial the emergency number easily.
 It is also the case that it is relatively easy for 111, and other low-number sequences, to be called accidentally, including when transmission wires making momentary contact produce a pulse similar to dialling (e.g. when overhead cables touch in high winds).

 Hoax calls and improper use are a problem.
-For these reasons, there are frequent public information campaigns in the UK on the correct use of the 999 system.
+For these reasons there are frequent public information campaigns in the UK on the correct use of the 999 system.

 Alternative three-digit numbers for non-emergency calls have also been introduced in recent years.
 101 was introduced for non-urgent calls to Police in England and Wales and later extended to Scotland and Northern Ireland.